From indoor townie to outdoor champ

-Here’s your beginner’s guide to outdoor etiquette.
+Here is the beginner’s guide to good nature etiquette.

 Got to go while you’re on the go?
 That’s an absolute no-go on the trail.
 No shit, Sherlock, you might be thinking, but some visitors seem content to conduct their business where it’s no one’s business.